GieziJo/ScriptableObjectVariant/README.md

 Copy the content of `Editor` to your Editor folder inside Unity.

 ## Known issues and tweakes to be made
-### Data propagation
-Right now, changing a value in the original does not automatically propagate the value to the variants.
-To update the variant, one has to select the variant and then the fields are automagically updated.

-Will have to look into automatic field propagation.

 ### Efficiency
 The attribute `[SOVariant]` only acts as tagger, which is then looked for in `SOVariantAttributeProcessor:OdinPropertyProcessor -> ProcessMemberProperties`, where the first line reads: